-- Peel the onions, then cut them into quarters and thinly slice them with a sharp knife.
+- Prepare the onions: Peel the onions then cut them into quarters and thinly slice them with a sharp knife.

-- Heat the olive oil in a medium size sauce pan over medium heat and add the onions, stir regularly until the onions begin to soften.
+- Soften the onions: Heat the olive oil in a medium-size saucepan over medium heat and add the onions, stir regularly until the onions begin to soften.

-- Add in the raisins, lemon zest, sea salt and stir to combine.
+- Add ingredients: Add in the raisins, lemon zest, sea salt and stir to combine.

-- Pour in the apple cider vinegar, aged balsamic vinegar and maple syrup, stir again and let them cook on low/medium heat for about 10 minutes.
+- Pour in liquid ingredients: Pour in the apple cider vinegar, aged balsamic vinegar and maple syrup, stir again and let them cook on low/medium heat for about 10 minutes.

-- Add in the washed fresh raspberries, gently stir until the raspberries break down.
+- Add the raspberries: Add in the washed fresh raspberries, gently stir until the raspberries break down.

-- Cook for a further 25 minutes, stirring well every 5, or until the liquid had reduced and the chutney thickened.
+- Reduce: Cook for a further 25 minutes, stirring well every 5, or until the liquid had reduced and the chutney thickened.
+Remove from the heat.

-- Store in an air tight container in the fridge and serve with crackers, vegan cheese & pickles.
+- Store: Store in a jar or air-tight container in the fridge and serve with crackers, vegan cheese & pickles.